helenclx/leilukin-site/src/blog/posts/2024-05-31-domain-name-hosting-change-leilukins-hub.md

 What happens now with my Neocities account and the Neocities version of Leilukin's Hub?
 I am still using my Neocities account and logging in almost daily.
 A couple of fellow webmasters and I have been following each other on Neocities, so I am not abandoning my Neocities account any time soon, and Neocities users are still welcome to follow me and post messages on [my Neocities profile page](https://neocities.org/site/leilukin).

+However, the Neovities version of website itself will no longer be updated.
+Visiting `leilukin.neocities.org` will redirect you to `leiulkin.com` now.

-As for the website itself, currently I am still deploying Leilukin's Hub to Neocities with the [deploy-to-neocities GitHub action](https://github.com/bcomnes/deploy-to-neocities), while deploying to Netlify at the same time.
-This is done to notify my followers on Neocities of updates to Leilukin's Hub, although visiting `leilukin.neocities.org` will redirect you to `leiulkin.com` now.
+(**Update, 1 June 2024:** Originally, I considered continuing to deploy Leilukin's Hub to Neocities via the [deploy-to-neocities GitHub action](https://github.com/bcomnes/deploy-to-neocities), while deploying to Netlify at the same time.
+However, I realised that Neocities' feed no longer shows updates of my site.
+I guess it is because I set my entire Neocities site to redirect to a different place, namely my site on Netlify.
+Therefore, I decided to stop deploying Leilukin's Hub to Neocities, meaning the Neocities version of Leilukin's Hub will no longer be updated)

 Welcome to `leilukin.com`! 🥳 Not going to lie, I am excited that this major news for my website is officially announced just a day before Pride Month starts! 🏳️‍🌈